egXcoder/Study-Repository/aws/parts/iam_service.md

     - username + password + a link + mfa(optional) (recommended as easier)
 - account settings allow you to change your password policy for your iam users like uppercase, lowercase, min characters etc...

+Tip: account id by default is a number but you can create alias for it as it will be easier to remember

 ### Account

 aws account is the registered aws account and it can have one root user + multiple IAM users